astronomer/docs/learn/testing-airflow.md

 #### Check for custom code requirements

-Airflow allows a great deal of DAG customization.
+Airflow DAGs support many types of custom plugins and code.
 It is common for data engineering teams to define best practices and custom rules around how their DAGs should be written and create DAG validation tests to ensure those standards are met.

 The code snippet below includes a test which checks that all DAGs have their `tags` parameter set to one or more of the `APPROVED_TAGS`.